Ah.. Star Wars! Nothing but Star Wars! Gimme those Star Wars.. don’t let them end!

 Celebrating Neil @neilhimself Gaiman’s ‘All Hallows Read’ with a unicorn and Spider-Man!
 So this year Louisa received “Phoebe and Her Unicorn” by Dana Simpson and Julian received “Ninja Farts: Silent But Deadly” by J.B.
 O’Neil.
+Its a good thing that the niece and nephew like books.
 Happy All Hallows Read! #AllHallowsRead

 Road trip Saturday with two fabulous ladies – Sloane and Louisa (my favorite niece) to southern Minnesota to visit the Minnesota Marine Art Museum.
 A nice museum with a good collection of Impressionists and Postimpressionists, including van Gogh, Monet, Manet, Cézanne, Gauguin, Cassatt, as well as a Picasso, O’Keeffe, Cole, and Wyeth.
 I was most interesting in seeing Washington Crossing the Delaware by Leutze.
 They also had a exhibit with cuttlefishes by Ryuta Nakajima.